Information on Field Sobriety Testing

 - If the individual uses arms to balance.

 - If the individual loses balance while turning.

 - If the individual takes an incorrect number of steps.

-Research indicates that 68 percent of individuals that demonstrate two or more of these indicators will have a style="font-weight: bold;">Blood Alcohol Content (BAC) of .10 or higher.
+Research indicates that 68 percent of individuals that demonstrate two or more of these indicators will have a Blood Alcohol Content (BAC) of .10 or higher.